networknt/light-4j/docs/content/architecture/security.md

 server with access token in the Authorization header.
 Once API server receives the request, it has to send the access token to OAuth2 server to verify if this is valid token and if this token is allowed to access this API.
 As you can see there must be a database lookup on OAuth2 server to do that.
-Distributed cache help a lot but there is still a network call and lookup for every single request.
+Distributed cache helps a lot but there is still a network call and lookup for every single request.
 OAuth2 server eventually becomes a bottleneck and a single point of failure.